khalid-dev/dnd-artificer/README.md

 - [ ] Polish Components
 - [ ] Ensure App is usable with keyboard only
 - [ ] Test on SR--see if app makes sense if using a screen reader only
+- [ ] Write tests for functions in components
+- [ ] Write tests for API Routes